Tom Lohr hates being stuck in the house, loves dogs, and did not get a flu shot this year.

 Once relegated as an outdoor activity for senior citizens, bird watching is making a comeback.
 The beauty of it is that you can probably do it in your backyard.
 Get to know the local bird varieties and see if you can spot one of each.
 In the old days, people kept logs and you would have to take their word that they actually saw a bird that has been extinct for decades.
 Today, you can capture an image on an inexpensive camera or cellphone.

-Birding takes lots of patiences.
-And birds instinctively know when you are about to take a picture of them and fly off.
+Birding takes lots of patience.
+And birds seem to instinctively know when you are about to take a picture of them and fly off.
 At least they do for me.

 While you are waiting for the perfect light (and in landscape photography, lighting is everything), get in a little bird watching.
 Combine both and you are well on your way to becoming a naturalist.